kbarre123/Arduino/nodejs_plotly/README.md

 #Arduino, Nodejs, and Plot.ly

+**NOTE:** The main focus of these programs is to get a functioning OneWire bus comprised of at least two DS18B20 sensors reporting to Plotly for use in our beer brewing operation.
+The main program here is `brew_temp.js`.
+All other programs are used as research to further the development of the main program.

 These sketches involve using an [Arduino](http://arduino.cc) collecting sensor data and posting it to [Plot.ly](https://plot.ly/rest/) via [Nodejs](http://nodejs.org) for real-time streaming of data (via the host-computer's network connection; thanks [Johnny-Five](https://github.com/rwaldron/johnny-five)) without page-refreshes.
 You know, fancy stuff.

 Note that the `node_modules` folder is included in `.gitignore`.
 When cloning this project, be sure to run `npm install plotly` and `npm install johnny-five` from the root of your `project_folder`.
 Your project folder should look something like this: